- Custom SaaS App Development

 - Retail

 This variety of SaaS architecture has a predefined niche or industry-specific standards as a targeted vertical.
 An argument can arise as to why the market of vertical SaaS seems to be limited to a specific or a single industry offering a narrowed profitable margin, but thatโs not the case.
+Offering a different set of functionalities and solutions to a specific niche could also signify solving a specific problem cost-effectively.
+This is what the vertical SaaS model stands for.

 Yes, the likelihood of vendor dependency is there in this variety of software delivery models, but it largely depends on a companyโs decision-makers to evaluate the pros and cons of the SaaS solution about their business requirements, budget, and market demands.